 Maternal Infant Health Program

 Maternal Infant Health Program (MIHP) promotes healthy pregnancies, positive birth outcomes, and healthy infant growth and development with the long-term goal of reducing infant mortality and morbidity.
-Through home visits by nurses, social workers, and other health care professionals, MIHP provides professional case management and health education services, promotes health equity, and provides individualized care to pregnant people, infants, and their caregivers.
+Nurses and social workers provide professional case management and health education services, promote health equity, and provide individualized care to pregnant people, infants, and their caregivers.
 Families enrolled in the program may also be referred to or receive home visits from a registered dietitian, lactation consultant, and/or infant mental health specialist.

 What is the model’s approach to providing home visiting services?

 Home visits take place monthly or more often if needed.
 Services continue prenatally and may last until the child is 18 months old based on the needs of the infant and caregiver.

 - Infants in the first 18 months of life eligible for Medicaid